Tobiasz-Duliniec/Restaurant-management-system/README.md

 # Restaurant-management-system
-A C# application mate with Windows Forms as my final project for Advanced Object-Oriented Programming course at university.
+A C# application made with Windows Forms as my final project for Advanced Object-Oriented Programming course at university.